 Guilt By Association

-When agents see a listing — on February 14, in Minnesota — with leafy trees and a bright, green lawn (like the one above), their knee-jerk response isn’t to say to themselves, “My, what gorgeous landscaping.”
+When agents see a listing ” in mid-January, in Minnesota ” with leafy trees and a bright, green lawn, their knee-jerk response isn’t to say to themselves, “My, what gorgeous landscaping.”

 Which is why home sellers who are especially proud of their (flattering) landscaping should put Summer photos on their Dining Room table, where prospective Buyers will be sure to see them when they do a showing.